mehulagg/gitlab/doc/user/application_security/security_dashboard/index.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/213014) in [GitLab Ultimate](https://about.gitlab.com/pricing/) 12.10.

-You can export all your vulnerabilities in CSV (comma separated values) format by clicking the **{upload}** **Export** button located at top right of the **Security Dashboard**.
+You can export all your vulnerabilities in CSV (comma separated values) format by clicking the **{upload}** **Export** button located at top right of the Security Dashboard.
 When the report is ready, the CSV report downloads to your local machine.
-The report contains all vulnerabilities for the projects defined in the **Security Dashboard**, as filters don't apply to the export function.
+The report contains all vulnerabilities for the projects defined in the Security Dashboard, as filters don't apply to the export function.

 The fields in the export include: